-Recognizing that this limitation inhibits the pace of discovery, the ASH Research Collaborative (ASH RC) Data Hub was created to facilitate the sharing of data on hematologic conditions in support of scientific inquiry and discovery.
-The American Society of Hematology (ASH) is uniquely positioned as a trusted convener to collaborate with different stakeholders to grow the data in the Data Hub and provide access to researchers and clinicians working to conquer blood diseases.
+Recognizing that this limitation inhibits the pace of discovery, the American Society of Hematology (ASH) invested in the creation of the ASH Research Collaborative (ASH RC) Data Hub to facilitate the sharing of data on hematologic conditions in support of scientific inquiry and discovery.
+ASH is uniquely positioned as a trusted convener to collaborate with different stakeholders to grow the data in the Data Hub and provide access to researchers and clinicians working to conquer blood diseases.

 The Data Hub is able to ingest a wide variety of data (e.g., clinical and laboratory data, genomic or molecular correlates, patient reported outcomes, aggregated population data) from disparate sources (e.g., inpatient and outpatient clinical sites, industry or government datasets, other registries, U.S. or international, directly from patients) and can accommodate data in different formats (e.g., structured electronic health record data, trial datasets, patient-reported instruments, manual chart abstraction, legacy dataset import).
 Both retrospective and prospective data are supported.
 What is ultimately collected will vary from disease to disease, depending on what is available and what is prioritized for a given condition.
 Existing data sources in hematology tend to be narrow in scope and do not offer this flexibility.

 The Data Hub uses state-of-the-art technology so that data collection can be automated wherever possible (to minimize burden associated with data submission); can scale up (in the type of data captured, adding new diseases); and can readily draw from the data it contains to answer research questions (e.g. through data exploration, advanced querying, and integration with tools for graphically displaying data).